claytonyen/chorus-pedal/README.md

 ## LFO
 Now that we have the delay figured out, we need an LFO to modulate said delay.
 The LFO I use in my circuit was inspired by the LFO in the Boss CE-2 chorus pedal, and edited to fit my needs.
+Below is the LFO found in the CE-2 pedal: